 The oir-stop option allows you to gracefully deactivate a module and the module is rebooted when the- oir-start option of the command is executed.
 The reload option will stop or deactivate a specified module and restart it.
 See the Shutting Down, Resetting, and Reloading the Cisco SM-X Layer 2/3 ESM for more information.

 The Figure 1 below displays the internal port mapping for the Cisco SM-X Layer 2/3 ESM for the Cisco ISR G2.
-The variable “x” indicates the slot number where the Cisco SM-X-ES3-24-P and Cisco SM-X- ES3-16-P SKUs of the module are inserted on Cisco 3945 ISR G2.
+The variable “x” indicates the slot number where the Cisco SM-X-ES3-24-P, Cisco SM-X- ES3-16-P, and the SM-X-ES3D-48-P SKUs of the module are inserted on Cisco 3945 ISR G2.